Have our unsheltered homeless neighbors been engaged and offered housing?

 This approach allows us to understand the complex needs and daily lives of people whom our communities and systems have failed.
 By connecting directly with actual people, in a timely way, we can identify patterns, pinpoint barriers, and rapidly mobilize solutions.

-Partnered with a trusted community clinic to connect with people experiencing homelessness
+Canvassed unsheltered hotspots with trusted staff to enroll people experiencing homelessness

 Understanding Housing Needs

-In late 2021, we asked participants in the study about their housing preferences.
+From late 2021 until July 2022, we have been asking asked participants in the study about their housing preferences.
 Evidence has shown that individuals experiencing homelessness are more likely to accept housing and services—and remained housed long-term—when those supports are aligned to the individuals’ unique needs.

 Do you have any specific needs or requirements for housing/shelter?